Nancy9ice/SAP-DATASPHERE-AND-ANALYTICS-CLOUD-PROJECT/README.md

 ### Building the Dashboard

-To enable the sales team, a dashboard was built to track the following overtime:
+To enable the sales team make swift business decisions, a dashboard was built to track the following overtime:

 - Total net revenue after tax